Clique number of tournaments: -bounded classes of tournaments

 Let $T \in \mc T_k$.
 We have: $T^{\prec_T^*} \in \mc C_k$, $tww(T^{\prec_T^*}) \leq f(k)$ by~\eqref{eq:tww}, $\omega(T^{\prec_T^*}) \leq f(\diomega(T))$ by the choice of $\prec_T^*$.
 Hence,

 and thus $\dic(T) \leq g(f(\diomega(T))$. \end{proof}

 Geniet and Thomassé~\cite{GT22} introduced a particular ordering of tournaments called \emph{BST-ordering}.
-Informally, a $BST$-ordering of a tournament $T$ is based on a rooted binary search tree on vertex set $V(T)$ with the property that for every vertex $x$, the left child of $x$ and its descendent are in $N^-(x)$, and the right child of $x$ and its descendent are in $N^+(x)$, and the order is the left-to-right order defined by this tree.
+Informally, a $BST$-ordering of a tournament $T$ is based on a rooted binary search tree on vertex set $V(T)$ with the property that for every vertex $x$, the left child of $x$ and its descendants are in $N^-(x)$, and the right child of $x$ and its descendants are in $N^+(x)$, and the ordering is the left-to-right ordering defined by this tree.
 See~\cite{GT22} Section 4 for a formal definition.
 They prove that $BST$-orderings give an approximation of the twin-width in the following sense: \begin{theorem}[\cite{GT22}] There exists a function $f$ such that, for every tournament $T$ and any $BST$-ordering $\prec$ of $T$, we have:

 \end{theorem}

 Hence, $BST$-orderings are natural candidates for the ordering of Conjecture~\ref{conj:good_ordering_tww_omega}.